Sciebo-RDS/Sciebo-RDS/docs/content/doc/_index.md

 ![RDS Core as middleware](/images/rds-overview-middleware.png)

+Currently, there are only interfaces for owncloud and zenodo.
+More are coming soon.

 ### Getting started

 If you are a user, you can look up [here](/doc/manual/faq/) for FAQ and tutorials.